 Jay Livingston, Ray Evans:

 The Paramount songwriting duo are seen at the piano at Artie Green's New Years party.
-They are singing a parody of their song, "Buttons and Bows," from the movie The Paleface, for which they won an Oscar in 1949, the year Sunset Blvd. was made.
-(Ironically, in the parody they are singing, they lament that "Hollywood to us ain't been so good")
+They are singing a parody of their song, "Buttons and Bows," from the movie The Paleface (1948), for which they won an Oscar in 1949, the year Sunset Blvd.
+(1950) was made.

 The trivia items below may give away important plot points.

 Originally opened and closed the story at the Los Angeles County Morgue.
 In a scene described by director Billy Wilder as one of the best he'd ever shot, the body of Joe Gillis is rolled into the Morgue to join three dozen other corpses, some of whom - in voice-over - tell Gillis how they died.
-Eventually Gillis tells his story, which takes us to a flashback of his affair with Norma Desmond.
+Part of the dialogue goes: Fat Man: "Where did you drown?
+The ocean?'
+Gillis: "No, swimming pool."
+Fat Man: "A husky fellow like you?"
+Gillis: "Well I had a few extra holes in me, two in the chest and one in the stomach."
+Fat Man: "You were murdered?"
+Gillis: "Yes I was murdered."
 The movie was previewed with this opening, in Illinois, Long Island, New York, and Poughkeepsie, New York.
-Because all three audiences inappropriately found the morgue scene hilarious, the film's release was delayed six months so that a new beginning could be shot in which police find Gillis' corpse floating in Norma's pool while Gillis' voice narrates the events leading to his death.
-Distortion caused by water meant that this scene had to be filmed via a mirror placed on the bottom of the pool.
+Because all three audiences inappropriately found the morgue scene hilarious, the film's release was delayed six months so that a new beginning could be shot.

 Gloria Swanson played her final descent on the staircase - and into madness - barefoot, as she was terrified of tripping if she'd worn high heels.
 Since her part required her to gaze at the newsreel cameramen and "fans" (the waiting police) gathered in the foyer below, she couldn't watch where she placed her feet.
 She burst into tears upon completion of the scene.